≡ Menu

 The Chi-Chi Dog….
 Everything You Need to Know at a Glance!

-Breeders are being ridiculous, mixing up breeds like this in truth, it really isn’t such a bad idea.
-Especially when we’re talking about mixing some of the more ancient breeds which have been really affected by “human engineering” over the centuries.
+The Chi-chi dog is a new mix breed known as the ‘Designer’ or ‘Hybrid.’
+These dogs are bred by crossing two popular species – the Chihuahua and the Chinese Crested.
+And although it may sound like breeders are being ridiculous, mixing up breeds like this, in truth, isn’t such a bad idea, especially when we’re talking about mixing some of the more ancient species affected by “human engineering” over the centuries.

 For these…

-Particular dog breeds, the idea of mixing in some new “genetic” material that can be used to help combat some of the genetic defects and hereditary medical conditions that some of these breeds are now highly susceptible is actually a really good idea.
+In particular dog breeds, mixing in some new “genetic” material that can be used to help combat some of the genetic defects and hereditary medical conditions in some breeds that are now highly susceptible is an excellent idea.
+Plus, it never hurts when you decide to mix a Chihuahua and a Chinese Crested because the result is one of the cutest little things you’ve ever seen!

 But just because…

-They are super cute doesn’t mean that a Chi-Chi is going to be the right dog for you.
-This is why in this article, we’re going to take a look at some of the pros and cons about owning a Chi-Chi so this way, you’ll be better prepared to know if it’s the right dog for you!
+They are super cute doesn’t mean that a Chi-Chi will be the right dog for you.
+This is why in this article, we’re going to look at some of the pros and cons of owning a Chi-Chi so you’ll be better prepared to know if it’s the right dog for you!

 Origin of the Chi-Chi Dog Breed